 There are several considerations related to positional records that will affect how the record is parsed when received and constructed when sent, including:

-- The character used to fill the unused portion of each field, known as the pad character.
+- The character used to fill the unused portion of each field is known as the pad character.

-- An optional tag within the record can be used to distinguish the record from other similar records.
-Tags usually occur at the beginning of the record but are allowable anywhere within it.
+- An optional tag in the record can be used to distinguish it from similar records.
+Tags usually occur at the beginning of the record, but are allowable anywhere within it.
 Positional records can be defined to have a tag or not have a tag, but once defined, the tag must be present or not, based on the definition.

 - Positional records nested within other positional or delimited records.